 Termination of the Parent-Child Relationship | Texas Family Code – Follow this link to read the complete text of the state statute that governs the termination of parental rights.
 You can find the complete list of factors that can result in involuntary termination and information about termination when a pregnancy is the result of a crime.
 The statute can be read on the Texas Constitution and Statutes website.

-Houston, TX Lawyer for Termination of Parental Rights
+Contact a Houston Termination of Parental Rights Lawyer

 Do not try to deal with the Texas court system on your own.
 There is too much room for error that can be avoided by having a reliable attorney guide you through the process.
 Every case that comes through the door at The Gonzalez Law Group is treated with diligence, and yours is no exception.